-- This is done by applying the growth rate to the starting point on either the linear or cubic trend line.
-In cases where a zero growth rate was selected, this growth rate was applied to the last weather normalised point.
-In all these cases, the weather normalised point was quite close to the fitted line. - 6.
-Post-modelling adjustments for photovoltaic solar generation (PV), energy efficiency improvements (EE) and block loads and transfers - Under the previous methodology, AEMO determined the PV forecast at the CP level as a pro-rata allocation of the NEFR system level PV estimate based on the residential customers per CP.
+6. Post-modelling adjustments for photovoltaic solar generation (PV), energy efficiency improvements (EE) and block loads and transfers

+- Under the original methodology, AEMO determined the PV forecast at the CP level as a pro-rata allocation of the NEFR system level PV estimate based on the residential customers per CP.
 A limitation of this approach is that it implicitly assumes that all CPs have the same time of MD as the system (coincident) MD. - Under the revised methodology, AEMO estimates the change in MD at the half hourly level with/without PV output for each CP.
 This requires pairing half hourly demand with half hourly PV traces.
-It is a more data intensive approach to accurately estimate PV output at the half hourly level, but the approach captures the effect of PV output on possibly changing the time of MD for each CP, and it also allows for different times of MD for each CP. - 7.
-Reconciliation of CP maximum demand forecasts to system maximum demand forecasts - This methodology is unchanged from before. - Firstly, AEMO estimates a diversity factor for each CP, which reflects the ratio of the coincident demand (at the time of system level MD) to the non-coincident CP MD (at the time of the CP MD).
-This is based on an historical average over five years, so does not capture possible changes to the time of MD (coincident or non-coincident) or changes in the ratio.
-Despite this limitation, this is in line with the original methodology and is within the bounds of good industry practice.
-Since the non-coincident MD should always be equal to or greater than the coincident MD, the diversity factors should never be greater than 100%.
-The review confirmed that this was the case for the SA forecasts.
+It is a more data intensive approach to accurately estimate PV output at the half hourly level, but the approach captures the effect of PV output on possibly changing the time of MD for each CP, and it also allows for different times of MD for each CP. - For the Qld forecasts, AEMO has further improved the solar PV traces used for these adjustments.
+Previously, the same average solar trace was used for all CPs; but for the Qld CPs, customised PV traces were used for each CP which recognises differences in location and solar irradiation by time of day.